jipolanco/PencilFFTs.jl/docs/src/benchmarks.md

 </div>
 ```

-The performance and scalability of PencilFFTs are comparable to those displayed
+The performance and scalability of PencilFFTs are similar to those displayed
 by P3DFFT.
 In some cases, in particular when using a large number of processes,
 PencilFFTs is slightly faster.